goyalpramod/goyalpramod.github.io/_blogs/evolution_of_LLMs.markdown

 2. The researchers collect a larger dataset (including a new CC-NEWS corpus) to better control for training set size effects.

-3. Through extensive experimentation, they show that when properly optimized, BERT's masked language modeling objective is competitive with newer approaches like XLNet.
+3. Through extensive experimentation, they show that when properly optimized, BERT's masked Language Modeling objective is competitive with newer approaches like XLNet.

 4. RoBERTa achieves state-of-the-art results on GLUE, RACE, and SQuAD benchmarks without multi-task fine-tuning for GLUE or additional data for SQuAD.